ikhvorost/DLog/README.md

 ### OSLog

-`OSLog` is a target output that writes messages to the Unified Logging System (https://developer.apple.com/documentation/os/logging) that captures telemetry from your app for debugging and performance analysis and then you can use various tools to retrieve log information such as: `Console` app, command line tool `log` etc.
+`OSLog` is a target output that writes messages to the Unified Logging System (https://developer.apple.com/documentation/os/logging) that captures telemetry from your app for debugging and performance analysis and then you can use various tools to retrieve log information such as: `Console` and `Instruments` apps, command line tool `log` etc.

 To create `OSLog` you can use subsystem strings that identify major functional areas of your app, and you specify them in reverse DNS notation—for example, `com.your_company.your_subsystem_name`. `OSLog` uses `com.dlog.logger` subsystem by default: